BUGTree1/bookmark_parser/readme.md

 # Bookmark parser

-Simple python parser for html bookmarks exported from a web browser that saves all urls it finds there to a file and can:
+Simple python parser for html bookmarks exported from a web browser that:
+- Saves all urls it finds there to a file
-- replace a two letter country code that some websites put at the start of their urls so `en` would turn `pl.website.com` to `en.website.com`
+- Can replace a two letter country code that some websites put at the start of their urls so `en` would turn `pl.website.com` to `en.website.com`
-- start saving the urls after a specified regex string is encountered
+- Can start saving the urls after a specified regex string is encountered

 ## Configuration